 I soak fragile pieces in baking soda and vinegar.
 It may take a few times but it will definately take the odors out and make them white again.

 I've had great success with a mixture of baby shampoo and that bleach that doesn't fade colors.
 Just a little of each is all you need.
-However, many of the old embroidery threads were not colorfast.
-Take some pieces to a craft shop, maybe they can advise you.

 I received a wool cross stitch made in 1867.
 Its been in a old farm house, some of the stitch are gone on the bottom & Top of the picture.
 It appear the stitch are being ate. who should I take this antique to for repair.
 I live in the midwest area.